Alexandria vs NaturalReader: Which Text-to-Speech Tool Is Better in 2026?

 Choose Alexandria if...

 You read primarily on web pages and in Gmail.
-You want full speed control (up to 3x) without a daily listening cap or subscription.
+You want full speed control (up to 5x) without a daily listening cap or subscription.
 You want accurate word-by-word highlighting synced to audio.
 You're concerned about content privacy and prefer a tool that doesn't store your text after audio is generated.
+You want to retain what you listen to, not just get through it faster.
+Alexandria is the only tool with built-in knowledge extraction and spaced review.
+For a broader comparison of all TTS Chrome extensions, see our guide at /best/text-to-speech-chrome-extension.

 Choose NaturalReader if...